 Regardless of how seniors use cannabis, statistics suggest that older folks are warming to it as the stigma slowly fades in post-legalization California.

 A new cannabis company is even working on permits for a dispensary in Oakmont Village, an active senior community just east of Santa Rosa.
-Residents seem to welcome the move.
-Oakmont also has a monthly Cannabis Club, which hosts guest speakers to discuss the many uses of the plant.
+Yet, although Oakmont has a monthly Cannabis Club—which hosts guest speakers to discuss the many uses of the plant—the Oakmont Village Association Board of Directors is entirely opposed to a dispensary opening in the 55+ community.

 Fogarty, who lives in a senior mobile home park, says she has noticed more openness around cannabis use.